vihangm96/verily-hello-vc/README.md

 - Start by creating a new file, using `touch hello.py` or a command of your choice.
 - Using the command `git status`, you can see the new file you created and a notation of its status.
 "Untracked" indicates the addition of a new file.
 If instead you had chosen to change an already existing file (like the README), the file would be listed as "Modified".
-- To add all changed files to the list, use the command `git add .` If you only want to add a specific file to the commit, replace the `.` with the file name.
+- To add all changed files to the list, use the command `git add .` If you only want to add a specific file to the commit, replace the `.` with the file name
+- Use `git status` again and check what files are set to be added to the commit.
+If you've added something you don't want, this is an easy place to remove the undesired change from the commit (using the prompt from terminal output).
 - Next, you'll need to add the commit to your history.
 You can use the command `git commit -m <something descriptive>` for this.
 - Finally, you'll be able to create a pull request for your commit!
 The command is `git push origin <your branch name>`.
 You'll see a link in the terminal to create a pull request on Github.
 Follow the link and fill out the form.